JokerJosh1234/EchoBot/README.md

 </p>
 </details>

-## Text Commands: A Parallel Universe
+### Text Commands: A Parallel Universe

 > **Note:** Ephemeral messages are not compatible with text commands.
-Exercise discretion.
+Be careful with the information you show.

 Text commands are derived from the `TextCommand` class and use a `SocketCommandContext` for execution.